 - hot sauce of your choice for topping

-- Mix corn, mayo, sour cream, green onions, cayenne pepper, and Queso Cotija together until well combined.
+Mix corn, mayo, sour cream, green onions, cayenne pepper, chili powder, juice of one lime, and Queso Cotija together until well combined.

 - Heat in a small pan over medium heat for 3-5 minutes until heated through.
 (You can also heat up in the microwave for 1 1/2- 2 minutes)